Exploring the advantages of direct connectivity for multicloud and ways to build a smart network architecture.

 Firstly, it’s important to consider the following factors in relation to how you’re using your workloads and services:

 Where should you locate your cloud?
-Figure out whether or not you have intercloud communication requirements – on a global or regional basis – and where most of your traffic is going; between the cloud and the internet, between on-premise infrastructure and cloud environments, or between multiple office locations.
+Figure out whether or not you have intercloud communication requirements – on a global or regional basis – and where most of your traffic is going; between the cloud and the internet, between on-premise infrastructure and cloud environments, or between

 Data Privacy and Security